qdgp/Data-driven-learning-of-the-generalized-Langevin-equation-with-state-dependent-memory/README.md

 ## software

-The python enviroments is given in file 'conda-environment.txt'.
-The Matlab version is 2022a.
-The LAMMPS version is (4 Jul 2012)
+Python enviroments is given in file 'conda-environment.txt'.
+Matlab version is 2022a.
+LAMMPS version is (4 Jul 2012)